 1 ARTICLE 27.
-PUBLIC EMPLOYEE BENEFITS

-2

-3 Section 1.
-Bargaining unit faculty members employed at .50 FTE or greater are eligible,

-4 at their option, for medical, dental, and vision insurance through PEBB.

-5

-6 Section 2.
-The University will continue employer premium contributions at the present

-7 95%-5% levels for PEBB medical, dental, and vision benefits chosen by bargaining unit

-8 faculty members.

-9

-10 Section 3.
-Bargaining unit faculty members will have equal access to the same insurance

-11 benefits provided by the University to all unclassified university employees on the same

-12 terms and conditions.

-13

-14 Section 4.
-New bargaining unit faculty members and any bargaining unit faculty member

-15 who has a break in service for longer than one term will receive written notice of his or

-16 her rights under this Article 15 days before the employment start date, when feasible.

-17

-18

-19
+PUBLIC EMPLOYEE BENEFITS 2 3 Section 1.
+Bargaining unit faculty members employed at 0.50 FTE or greater are eligible, at 4 their option, for medical, dental, and vision insurance through PEBB.
+5 6 Section 2.
+The University will continue employer premium contributions at the present 95%- 7 5% levels for PEBB medical, dental, and vision benefits chosen by bargaining unit faculty 8 members.
+9 10 Section 3.
+Bargaining unit faculty members will have equal access to the same insurance 11 benefits provided by the University to all unclassified university employees on the same terms 12 and conditions.
+13 14 Section 4.
+New bargaining unit faculty members and any bargaining unit faculty member who 15 has a break in service for longer than one term will receive written notice of their rights under 16 this Article 15 days before the employment start date, when feasible.

-1 ARTICLE 28.
-FRINGE BENEFITS 2 Section an 1 5 4 (a) All bargaining unit faculty members, including those with appointments less than 5 (a) .50FTE, shall have equal access to the fringe benefits and services provided by the 6 University to all unclassified employees as of the effective date of this Agreement, 7 including, but not limited to: 8 merading, but not innited to.
-9 i.
-LTD Bus Ridership Program 10 ii.
-Parking permit 11 iii.
-Full faculty access to the University of Oregon Libraries services and 12 collections 13 iv.
-Discounts on athletic tickets 14 v.
-All EMU facilities, programs, and services 15 vi.
-Travel Clinic 16 17 (b) Bargaining unit faculty members with appointments .50 FTE or greater shall have 18 · / equal access to the fringe benefits and services provided by the University to all 19 unclassified employees with appointments .50 FTE or greater as of the effective 20 date of this Agreement, including, but not limited to: 21 22 i.
-Tuition discounts provided through tuition discount program 23 ii.
-Professional Development Opportunity Fund 24 25 (c) Bargaining unit faculty members will be subject to any changes in the cost charged 26 to all other unclassified employees for these benefits and services.
-27 28 on 2.
-All bargaining unit faculty members shall be assigned, and shall be expected to 29 r university purposes, a University of Oregon email account, a Duckweb account, 30 DuckID at least 15 days before the employment start date or as soon as practicable.
-31 ining unit faculty members shall follow university procedures and provide 32 reques sted information in order to obtain such services.
-33 34 on 3.
-The University shall provide all reasonable assistance to employees in securing 35 federa al student loan forgiveness, where applicable.
-36 37 Section on 4.
-Bargaining unit faculty members who are using the-tuition discount for the 38 under graduate education of a dependent child will be entitled to a second, concurrent 39 tuition n discount for a dependent child to attend undergraduate programs at the University 40 egon.
-The terms, conditions, eligibility requirements, and discount available 41 able to this additional tuition discount will be the same as the terms, conditions, 42 eligib ility requirements and discount available under the tuition discount program.
-43 44 on 5.
-During the period of this contract, the University will convene a working group 45 tober 1, 2015 to examine best practices in how Universities support child care needs 46 mbers of the campus community.
-The Union shall have two representatives on the 47 ng group.
-The working group shall present its findings to the Provost by June 15, 48 2016
+ARTICLE 28.
+FRINGE BENEFITS 1 2 3 Section 1.
+4 a.
+All bargaining unit faculty members, including those with appointments less than 0.50FTE, shall have equal access to the fringe benefits and services provided by the 5 University to all unclassified employees as of the effective date of this Agreement, 6 7 including, but not limited to: 8 9 i.
+LTD Bus Ridership Program ii.
+Parking permit 10 iii.
+Full faculty access to the University of Oregon Libraries services and collections 11 Discounts on athletic tickets 12 iv.
+All EMU facilities, programs, and services v.
+13 vi.
+Travel Clinic 14 15 b.
+Bargaining unit faculty members with appointments 0.50 FTE or greater shall have equal 16 access to the fringe benefits and services provided by the University to all unclassified 17 employees with appointments 0.50 FTE or greater as of the effective date of this 18 Agreement, including, but not limited to: 19 20 i.
+Tuition discounts provided through tuition discount program 21 ii.
+Professional Development Opportunity Fund 22 23 c.
+Bargaining unit faculty members will be subject to any changes in the cost charged to all 24 other unclassified employees for these benefits and services.
+25 26 27 Section 2.
+All bargaining unit faculty members shall be assigned, and shall be expected to use for university purposes, a University of Oregon email account, a Duckweb account, and a 28 29 DuckID at least 15 days before the employment start date or as soon as practicable.
+Bargaining unit faculty members shall follow university procedures and provide requested information in 30 order to obtain such services.
+31 32 33 Section 3.
+The University shall provide all reasonable assistance to employees in securing federal student loan forgiveness, where applicable.
+34 35 36 Section 4.
+Bargaining unit faculty members who are using the tuition discount for the undergraduate education of a dependent child will be entitled to a second, concurrent tuition 37 38 discount for a dependent child to attend undergraduate programs at the University of Oregon.
+The terms, conditions, eligibility requirements, and discount available applicable to this 39 additional tuition discount will be the same as the terms, conditions, eligibility requirements 40 and discount available under the tuition discount program.
+41 42 Section 5.
+All fees associated with applying for or renewing an H-1B or J1 visa will be paid for 43 by the University on behalf of bargaining unit faculty members.